Sociology and Anthropology

 Ara A. Francis, Ph.D., Associate Professor

-Daina Cheyenne Harvey, Ph.D., Associate Professor
+Daina Cheyenne Harvey, Ph.D., Associate Professor, Chair

 Alvaro Jarrin, Ph.D., Associate Professor

-Ellis Jones, Ph.D., Assistant Professor
+Ellis Jones, Ph.D., Associate Professor

-Jeremy L. Jones, Ph.D., Assistant Professor
+Jeremy L. Jones, Ph.D., Associate Professor

 Susan M. Cunningham, Ph.D., Lecturer

-Darcie DeAngelo, Ph.D., Visiting Assistant Professor
+Michelle Mott, Ph.D., Visiting Assistant Professor

 Academic Plans within Sociology and Anthropology